The Beginners Guide to Creating Your Own Kick-Ass Blog

 You might be thinking, dude, why would I buy a domain for web hosting when I can open my own blog up online for free?

 Whoa, slow down!
-You might not realise it but this is the biggest decision you’re going to make before going any further, you better make sure it’s the right decision.
+You might not realize it but this is the biggest decision you’re going to make before going any further, you better make sure it’s the right decision.

 Many people make the assumption that a free site is great to get started on and that’s exactly what I thought when starting out.
 However, if you are serious about blogging and want to: